prakharmrsl/easypcceo.github.io/pages/cpu-coolers/cpu-coolers.md

 ---
-title: CPU Coolers to Look out for Under $50 in 2017
+title: CPU Coolers for Gaming to Look out for Under $50 in 2017
 permalink: "/cpu-coolers/"
 layout: page
-seotitle: "7 Best CPU Coolers under $50 in 2017 (Comparison)"
+seotitle: "7 Best CPU Air Coolers & Fans for Gaming 2017 (Comparison)"
 ---

 The CPU cooler is a crucial component of any PC.
 A CPU cannot operate without a CPU cooler.
 It'll overheat within minutes.